CreateAmrita/Vlab-Chemistry-Flash/README.md

 **Use the following steps to execute the **_Chemistry_** experiments.**

-1. Download Vlab-Flash-Chemistry experiments from [GitHub](https://github.com/CreateAmrita/Vlab-Chemistry-Flash)
+1. Download Vlab-Chemistry-Flash experiments from [GitHub](https://github.com/CreateAmrita/Vlab-Chemistry-Flash)

 2. Move the experiment folders in the root to **Template files/CHE/EXP** folder to execute the experiments.
 See one example here: [GitHub]( https://github.com/CreateAmrita/Vlab-Chemistry-Flash/tree/main/Template%20files)